impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

  - the result of `command -v "rbenv-$command"`, or (if there is no result)
  - the simple boolean value `true`.

-We saw the same `|| true` syntax [earlier in this file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L46){:target="_blank" rel="noopener"}.
+We saw the same `|| true` syntax [earlier in this file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L46){:target="_blank" rel="noopener" }.
 It means that we don't want a failure of `command -v "rbenv-$command"` to trigger an exit of this script.

 The value of the command substitution depends on what `command -v "rbenv-$command"` evaluates to.
 This might be a bit confusing to read, because `command` is the name of a shell builtin, but `$command` is the name of a shell variable that we declared earlier.